sentinel-hub/custom-scripts/skysat/true_color/README.md

 ## Description of representative images

-True color visualization of Rome.
+A example of true color image.

 ![Small true color image, on 8.10.2017.](fig/skysat_true_color.png)